HoangGiang93/mujoco_sim/README.md

 - Integrate PD computed-torque control to ensure stability
 - Spawn objects in run-time
 - Synchronize simulation time and real time (the simulation time can also be set to speed up or slow down)
-- Visualize everything from Mujoco to rviz
+- Visualize everything from MuJoCo to rviz

 ## Installation
 1) Create a workspace